WengHLL/java-periphery/README.md

 I have also written a register mapper, so I can extract the register masks without having to do it by hand from the datasheet.
 Hand mask making is tedious and error prone.
 For now this is demonstrated in [DuoMmioMap](https://github.com/sgjava/java-periphery/blob/master/src/main/java/com/codeferm/periphery/demo/DuoMmioMap.java) class.
 MMIO GPIO reaches 3.8 MHz for writes while GPIOD reaches 488 KHz.
+Note this is write frequency, not square wave frequency.

 ## Non-root access
 If you want to access devices without root do the following (you can try udev